Before installing a system and claiming the rebate, you must apply for and receive conditional approval.

 - be designed by a system designer accredited by Solar Accreditation Australia (SAA)

-- be installed by qualified persons holding relevant SAA accreditation, Queensland electrical contractor and worker licencing.
+- be installed by qualified persons holding relevant Solar Accreditation Australia accreditation, Queensland electrical contractor and worker licencing.

 Read more detailed information about program eligibility and how to apply.